CamdenKitowski/Lofi_Generation/ModelCard.md

 ## Bias, Risks, and Limitations

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->
-Some biases risks and limitations with LofiGen include. raining data bias: If the training data used to develop the model is not diverse or representative of various lofi styles and subgenres, the generated music might reflect the biases present in the data, leading to a limited range of creative output.
+Some biases risks and limitations with LofiGen include training data bias:

+If the training data used to develop the model is not diverse or representative of various lofi styles and subgenres, the generated music might reflect the biases present in the data, leading to a limited range of creative output.

 Cultural bias: If the training data is predominantly from one cultural background or region, the generated music may lack the richness and diversity found in lofi music from various cultures and traditions, potentially perpetuating stereotypes or underrepresenting certain styles.